emulatalk1/beads-apm-integration/README.md

 ### Migration from Original APM

 When migrating from original APM, the installer:
-- Backs up your `.apm/` directory to `.apm.backup.YYYYMMDDHHMMSS`
+- Backs up your `.apm/` directory to `.backup/YYYYMMDDHHMMSS/.apm/`
-- Backs up original APM command files to `.claude/commands.apm.backup.YYYYMMDDHHMMSS`
+- Backs up original APM command files to `.backup/YYYYMMDDHHMMSS/.claude/commands/`
-- Removes the 6 original APM commands (`apm-1` through `apm-6`) after backup
+- Removes the 8 original APM commands (`apm-1` through `apm-8`) after backup
 - Installs new Beads-APM commands (`apm-setup` and `apm-start`)

-Your original commands are preserved in the timestamped backup directory if you need to reference them.
+Your original files are preserved in the unified `.backup/YYYYMMDDHHMMSS/` directory if you need to reference them.

 ### Manual Install